 Teachers who make the effort to engage in positive interactions with students make a difference in the academic and social development of their students.
 A constructive interaction with students is a motivator for students to act in accordance with the expectation of their teacher.
-Studies confirm that low student achievement can result from stressful student-adult relationships, while positive relationships can lead to higher levels of student participation and engagement.
-588 students reduced the probability of those students experiencing failure in the early grades.
-589 Barney found that middle school students developed a more positive attitude toward course content when their teachers took the time to interact with them.
-590 Pressley, Raphael, Gallagher, and DiBella found that secondary teachers who got to know their students personally were able to work with them to develop and achieve goals.
-591
+Studies confirm that low student achievement can result from stressful student-adult relationships, while positive relationships can lead to higher levels of student participation and engagement.588

+Teacher interactions with students have been found to have effects at all grade levels.
+Hamre and Pianta found that first grade teachers who engaged in positive interactions with at-risk students reduced the probability of those students experiencing failure in the early grades.589 Barney found that middle school students developed a more positive attitude toward course content when their teachers took the time to interact with them.590 Pressley, Raphael, Gallagher, and DiBella found that secondary teachers who got to know their students personally were able to work with them to develop and achieve goals.591